 Personal Injury Lawyers in Singapore: Accident Claims

-Personal injuries (i.e. injuries to your person) are commonplace.
+Personal injuries (i.e. injuries to your person, or body) are commonplace.
 They can be a result of motor accidents, work accidents, e-scooter accidents or even accidents arising out of product defects.
 They can range from minor abrasions and sprains, to major injuries such as paralysis.

 If your personal injuries are caused by a third-party and you can prove it, damages can be claimed as compensation.
 The compensation sum is meant to restore the injured party to the position he/she would have been if not for the injuries.
 You may want to find out more about how to claim for personal injuries before taking any action.

-Do You Need a Personal Injury Lawyer For your Accident Claim?
+Do You Need a Personal Injury Lawyer For your Accident Claim in Singapore?

-If both parties are able to reach a settlement amongst themselves, the issue is resolved.
+If both parties are able to reach a settlement amongst themselves, then the issue is resolved.
 A settlement means that the Plaintiff (the party bringing the claim, such as the injured party) gives up the right to pursue the matter in court, in exchange for payment from the Defendant (the party defending against the claim, such as the person who caused the injury or the insurance company).